electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/bev-platforms/_index.md

 ## PPE (Premium Platform Electric)

 For its full-size class and luxury models, Audi is relying on a fourth platform.
+Audi Q6 e-tron and Audi A6 e-tron will be built on this platform

 [![PPE](ppe/drivetrain.jpg)](ppe)